Return Health Response Protocol

 - Individuals may return to school when one of the following

 - at least 24 hours with no fever and symptoms have improved AND

 - a COVID-19 test is negative

 - at least 10 days since symptoms first appeared

 - Their healthcare provider provides documentation that the symptoms are from an underlying chronic condition or other disease process

 Responsibilities of Student Support and Health Services (SSHS)

 Communicable disease monitoring and response is an ongoing responsibility of Health Services staff.
 SSHS will follow the guidelines and procedure outlined in Procedures for COVID-19 Cases in the SCUSD Community to respond to positive cases and close contacts in order to reduce the spread of COVID-19 in the community.

-- SSHS will keep up-to-date with current information and update district and school site administrators regarding the guidance received from CDC, SCPH and CDPH
+- SSHS will keep up to date with current information and update district and school site administrators regarding the guidance received from SCPH, CDPH and CDC.

 - SSHS will coordinate the response to a reported case.
-They will provide information and guidance to individuals, families, administrators and staff regarding quarantine, isolation and testing to ensure public health protocols are followed
+Health Services staff will provide information and guidance to individuals, families, administrators and staff regarding quarantine, isolation and testing to ensure public health protocols are followed.